 Global Commercial Services

-American Express (AXP), through its Global Commercial Services division, offers global corporate payment services to large and mid-sized companies.
-These services include expense management and travel services through the Global Corporate Payments and Global Business Travel businesses.
-In 2016, the division is expected to attract more partnerships as the company pitches in and outside of the US on technology-based offerings.
+American Express’s (or Amex) (AXP) Global Commercial Services offers global corporate payment services to large and mid-sized companies.
+These services include expense management and travel services through its Global Corporate Payments and Global Business Travel businesses.

 Together, these companies account for 2.3% of the Technology Select Sector SPDR ETF (XLK).

 American Express also offers corporate cards and corporate meeting cards.
-The cards are issued to individuals through a corporate account established by employers.
+They’re issued to individuals through a corporate account established by their employers.
 The Global Commercial Services division also offers a suite of business-to-business payment solutions.
-For example, the corporate purchasing card is an account established by companies to pay for both everyday and big-ticket business expenses.
+For example, the corporate purchasing card is an account established by companies to pay for everyday and big-ticket business expenses.

 In the next part of our series, we’ll look at American Express’s Global Network and Merchant Services in 2Q16.